-- 8. Dispense the vaccine into sterile containers for example, single use plastic eye droppers with a tamper-proof seal.
-(See section 5.7.3 if using transfer pipettes for storage and administration of vaccine.) - 9.
-Collect a number of containers for sterility testing.
-This number is determined by the number of containers of vaccine produced (see section 4.5).
+- 8. Dispense the vaccine into sterile containers for example, single-use plastic eye-droppers with a tamper-proof seal. - 9.
+Collect a number of containers for sterility testing and for infectivity titration.

 - Allantoic fluid that has been collected and centrifuged may also be filtered.
-Using a sterile, stainless steel funnel, filter the allantoic fluid through four layers of sterile gauze into a large measuring cylinder. - Some laboratories may prefer to use a sterile, skim milk solution in PBS in place of skim milk powder.
-Remember that this will dilute the allantoic fluid and decrease the infectivity titre of the vaccine (EID50/mL). - Some laboratories may prefer to store the vaccine prepared at step 6 in a refrigerator at 4°C until the results of the tests for vaccine contaminants (see section 4.5) are received. - The expected titre of allantoic fluid immediately after harvest is approximately 10^{9.5} EID50/mL.
-Calculate the volume of allantoic fluid required per vial based on the minimum production titre of vaccine (Laboratory Standard Dose) of 107 EID50 per dose (see section 4.4).
-This allows for a reduction in the titre during freeze-drying, storage, transport and field use of the vaccine.
-In our experience, 2.5 mL is ideal for 250 dose vials and 5.0 mL for 500 dose vials. - If the amniotic sac is accidentally opened during harvesting, amniotic fluid may be collected together with allantoic fluid.
+Using a sterile, stainless steel funnel, filter the allantoic fluid through four layers of sterile gauze into a large measuring cylinder. - The expected titre of allantoic fluid immediately after harvest, is approximately 10^{9.5} EID50/mL.
+Aim to produce vaccine with a minimum production titre of vaccine of 107 EID50 per dose (see Section 4.4) to allow for a reduction in the titre during storage, transport and field use of the vaccine. - If the amniotic sac is accidentally opened during harvesting, amniotic fluid may be collected together with allantoic fluid.
 I-2 ND virus does not enter the amniotic cavity after inoculation into the allantoic cavity, therefore the amniotic fluid will only dilute the infected allantoic fluid. - Although test data on I-2 ND vaccine produced at another laboratory may serve as a guide, each manufacturer must test the stability of the vaccine produced in their own laboratory.
 This is especially important if different stabilisers or diluents are used, if the concentration of the diluent is changed or if the dilution is varied.
-Stability testing of vaccines is discussed in section 5.3.
+Stability testing of vaccines is discussed in Section 5.3.

-3.7.1 Worked Examples
+3.7.1 Worked examples

-Allantoic fluid collected from eggs is found to have an infectivity titre of $10^{9.5}$ EID50/mL.
-The allantoic fluid is diluted 1:1 with 2% gelatin in PBS to make wet I-2 ND vaccine.
-Plastic pipettes that deliver 40 drops per mL will be filled with the vaccine in the laboratory for delivery of the vaccine in the field.
+Allantoic fluid collected from eggs is diluted 1 to 1 with 1% gelatin in PBS to make 'wet' I-2 ND vaccine.
+The titre of the vaccine is found to be 10^9EID{50} per 0.1 mL.
+Plastic droppers that deliver 40 drops per mL will be filled with the vaccine in the laboratory for delivery of the vaccine in the field.
 One dose is administered in one drop of vaccine.

 - (a) What is the titre of the 'wet' vaccine per mL?
-Per dose? - (b) Will this meet laboratory standards (see section 4.4)?
+Per dose? - (b) Will this meet the minimum production titre (see Section 4.4)?